P00L/cloud-phoenix-kata/README.md

 docker push $REPOSITORY_URI:latest
 ```

-where SUBNET can be retrieved from CloudFormation network stack
+where PUBLIC_SUBNETS can be retrieved from CloudFormation network stack
 where SECURITY_GROUP, TARGET_GROUP, ALB_FULLNAME and TARGET_GROUP_FULLNAME can be retrieved from CloudFormation alb stack
 where ECS_CLUSTER can be retrieved from CloudFormation ecs-cluster stack
+where DB_USER, DB_PASSWORD, DB_ENDPOINT can be retrieved from CloudFormation database stack

 ```shell script
 aws cloudformation deploy --stack-name ecs-service --template-file infrastructure/service.yaml --parameter-overrides `